ScoutmasterBucky/ScoutmasterBucky/site/merit-badges/traffic-safety/workbook/index.md

 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}

-{{#wb-req item="3a" requirement="Using your family car or another vehicle, demonstrate that all lights and lighting systems in the vehicle are working.
-Describe the function and explain why each type of light is important to safe driving."}}
+{{#wb-req item="3a" requirement="Using a vehicle that you have access to, demonstrate that all marker lights, parking lights, brake lights, turn signals, and headlights are clear and operational.
+Explain when you would use these lights, where the switches are to operate these lights, and how these lights contribute to safe and courteous driving."}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}

-{{#wb-req item="3b" requirement="Using your family car or another vehicle, demonstrate how to check tire pressure and identify the correct tire pressure for the vehicle.
-Explain why proper tire pressure is important to safe driving."}}
+{{#wb-req item="3b" requirement="Using a vehicle that you have access to, demonstrate how to check the vehicle's tire pressure and where to locate the correct tire pressure rating.
+Explain why proper tire pressure is important to the safe operation and fuel economy of the vehicle."}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}

-{{#wb-req item="3c" requirement="Demonstrate a method to check for adequate tire tread.
-Explain why proper tire tread is important to safe driving."}}
+{{#wb-req item="3c" requirement="Explain why proper tire tread depth is important to safe driving.
+On the same vehicle you checked the tire pressure on, demonstrate a method to check for adequate tread depth."}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}